 Dogs cost more to insure than cats due to their larger size and higher veterinary expenses.
 Several factors influence your dog's insurance premium, including breed, age, location and coverage selections.

 Your dog's breed plays a major role in premium costs, with small mixed breeds costing around $49 monthly while large breeds like Bull Mastiffs average $232 monthly, based on our study.
-Larger dogs and breeds prone to hereditary conditions face higher premiums because they require more expensive veterinary care.
+Larger dogs and breeds prone to hereditary conditions often have higher premiums because their veterinary care tends to cost more.

 According to our analysis, younger dogs cost less to insure, with puppies under 1 year old averaging $33 monthly compared to $186 monthly for 20-year-old senior dogs.
 Premiums increase as dogs age because older pets develop more health issues and require frequent veterinary visits.